View this document as: a single page | multiple pages.

 account resolution

-The association of an RP subscriber account with information already held by the RP prior to the federation transaction and outside of a trust agreement.
+The association of an RP subscriber account with information that is already held by the RP prior to the federation transaction and outside of a trust agreement.

 activation